gturtu21/pyqcprot/README.md

 #  PyQCPROT

-Author:   Joshua L. Adelman, University of Pittsburgh
+Original author:   Joshua L. Adelman, University of Pittsburgh (contact:  jla65@pitt.edu)

-Contact:  jla65@pitt.edu
+Fork mantainer:    Giorgio Turtu', University of Bologna(contact: giorgio.turtu2@unibo.it)

 PyQCPROT is a python/cython implementation of Douglas Theobald's QCP method for calculating the minimum RMSD between two structures and determining the optimal